 Accommodation: Hotel Nikko (next to Himeji station) Click here for accommodation info

 Day 5 Okunoshima Island (Bunny Island)

-We recommend staying in Onomichi for day 5 & day 6, which means you will need to drop off your bags first at your hotel, prior to heading to bunny island.
+We recommend booking a hotel in Onomichi for day 5 & day 6, which means you will need to drop off your bags first at your hotel, prior to heading to bunny island.
 Take the bullet train using the JR pass from Himeji to Mihara station, change there for Onomichi station.
-(Separate detailed blog post coming soon on this journey) After dropping off bags at your hotel in Onomochi, jump back on the bullet train and head to Tadanoumi station.
-From here it’s a short walk to catch a ferry to Okunoshima island – a 15 min scenic ferry ride (310 JPY pp one way)
+After dropping off bags at your hotel in Onomochi, jump back on the bullet train and head to Tadanoumi station.
+From here it’s a short walk to catch a 15 minutes ferry ride to Okunoshima island which costs 310 JPY pp one way ($2usd)

-The island itself is relatively small, we took a long walk round most of it and took 45 minutes, there is a café which sells some lunch options and snacks 10 mins walk from the jetty.
+The island itself is relatively small, it is possible to take a walk round in 45 minutes.
+There is a café which sells some lunch options and snacks 10 mins walk from the jetty.

-Dinner at Tranquillo came recommended, an Italian restaurant where the head chef was local but spent 3 months in Napoli perfecting his pizza making skills!
+After enjoying time with the furry friends, head back to mainland and have dinner at Tranquillo.
+This restaurant came recommended from the hotel, an Italian restaurant where the local head chef had spent 3 months in Napoli, Italy perfecting his pizza making skills.

 Accommodation: Hotel Cycle Onomichi Click here for accommodation info

 Explore the Shimanami Kaido by bike.
 Hotel Cycle is full of bicycles for rent, there are also many bicycle hire stations along the route.
 Hire cost is from 5,400 JPY pp for the day at Hotel Cycle.